pagantis/magento-2X/Documentation/configuration.md

  ##### Edit using database
  1 - Open your database management (Frequently Cpanel->phpmyadmin)

  2 - Connect to wordpress database.
-(Frequently called wordpress)

  3 - Launch a query to check if the table exists: select * from Pagantis_config
  ![Step 3](./sql_step3.png?raw=true "Step 1")